loreggia/minecraft-server/README.md

 The RCON password should be changed (or disable RCON by setting the ENABLE_RCON variable to false).

+# Setup

+## Docker

+Docker & Docker-Compose has to be installed on the host system.
+On a desktop OS, download [Docker Desktop](https://www.docker.com/products/docker-desktop/).
+On Linux/Windows servers please look at the [docs](https://docs.docker.com/engine/install/) (don't forget the Compose plugin).

 ## Starting

 Run `start.ps1` with PowerShell or manually run